katur/eegi/dbmigration/README.md

 ### `experiments` app: experiments
 concept | GenomeWideGI | eegi
 ------- | ------------ | ----
-experiments table | `RawData` | `Experiment`
-temperature datatype | string (e.g. "25C") | decimal
-experiment date datatype | string | date is\_junk datatype | integer | boolean
+experiments table | `RawData` | `Experiment` and `ExperimentPlate` representation of an experiment | plate-level table only | plate-level and well-level tables temperature datatype | string (e.g. "25C") | decimal experiment date datatype | string | date is\_junk datatype | integer | boolean
 is\_junk values | -1 "definite junk", never to be trusted (e.g. wrong worms, wrong bacteria); 1 "possible junk", not up to standards (e.g. temperature slightly off, too many worms per well, bacterial contamination).
 However, these definitions weren't used consistently. | No separation of possible vs definite junk.
-Anything untrustworthy should either be deleted (including pictures), or have a comment in the database explaining why it is junk, in order to discourage future consideration (all "definite junk" to date has such a comment, so it is okay to migrate these experiments as generic junk).
+Anything untrustworthy should either be deleted (including pictures), or have a comment in the database explaining why it is junk, in order to discourage future consideration (all "definite junk" to date has such a comment, so it is okay to import these experiments as generic junk).